 I hope you find compassion within your lifetime, but you’ve lost a reader today.

-Let's forget about all the free articles I've written, the time I spend responding to comments and e-mail, my eBook where all proceeds go towards helping an organization that tries to keep our youth off the streets, the six figures in income taxes I've paid each year for over a decade, and the private time and money I spend at an organization I never talk about because who cares.
+Let's forget about all the free articles I've written, the time I spend responding to comments and e-mails, my eBook where all proceeds go towards helping an organization that tries to keep our youth off the streets, the six figures in income taxes I've paid each year for over a decade, and the private time and money I spend at an organization I never talk about because who cares.

 Creating a “heads I win, tails you lose” situation is always ideal when it comes to creating wealth.
 If you plan on buying a place, then I highly suggest living in one of the 12 non-recourse states: Alaska, Arizona, California, Connecticut, Idaho, Minnesota, North Carolina, North Dakota, Oregon, Texas, Utah, and Washington.
 If you foreclose or short-sale, the government can't come after your other assets.
 How nice of these states to pay for your financial mistakes.

 After one too many customer foreclosures, the banks will raise their lending rates, lower their deposit rates, and raise their standards for who can borrow.
 Only the best creditors will be able to borrow money.
 But you don't care because you got the debt forgiveness you wanted.
 Screw your neighbors like me who kept paying their mortgage through the downturn.
 And screw future borrowers who have to pay higher interest rates because of you.
 If the law says there's no recourse, then you have every right to break your promise if it suits you.

 The Baby Boomer generation is the wealthiest generation ever because they've been able to save and invest the longest.
 With the stock market and real estate market close to record highs, Baby Boomers are the largest practitioners of Stealth Wealth.
 Your parents are far wealthier than they let on, which is why you need to strategize on how to extract your inheritance from them before they die so you can live a better life.

 If your parents allowed you to borrow/spend that much for an Art degree in the first place, then it is HIGHLY likely they also have the money to bail you out.
 They had to co-sign your loan, after all.

-3) Do public service.
 The Public Service Loan Forgiveness (PSLF) Program forgives the remaining balance on your Direct Loans after you make 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.

 Employment with the following types of organizations qualify for PSLF: